Amayorga1/Diet__Fix/README.md

 on the fly and being able to make everything work with trial and error.
 Since my project was more of an informational guide, I ended up spending too much time on the info and did not have enough time to design the project how I wanted to.
 The project ended up having most of the requirements but could have been better.

-# Code and Architecture Walk-Through / Poduct Demonstration
+# Code and Architecture Walk-Through / Product Demonstration

-#Lessons Learned
+# Lessons Learned

 What did you do right?
 I got the overall requirements to work, as well as most of the functionality.